National Council for the Defense of Democracy – Forces for the Defense of Democracy: Youth wing

-The party's youth wing, known as the Imbonerakure (Kirundi: Those who see far) have been accused by international human rights organizations and the political as being auxiliary to local law enforcement and the military.
+The party's youth wing, known as the Imbonerakure (from the Kirundi for "Those who see far") have been accused by international human rights organizations and the political as being auxiliary to local law enforcement and the military.
 Human Rights Watch has documented claims that members of Imbonerakure have harassed, arbitrarily detained, tortured, and killed alleged members of opponent parties and militias on behalf of the country's security forces, especially since Évariste Ndayishimiye became the president in 2020.

 Members of the National Congress for Liberty have been killed, attacked, arbitrarily arrested, and had their party offices destroyed by the Imbonerakure.
 In 2023, local human rights group Ligue Iteka reported that the group had killed 284 people by the end of August.

 While there is no exact number detailing members in the Imbonerakure, the group is primarily made up of young people between the ages of 18 and 35 and is almost entirely Hutu.